Do they still make whitewall tires anymore?

-The two main types of tires made are steel belted radials and bias-ply type.
+The two main types of tires made are steel-belted radials and bias-ply types.

 What is the point of having whitewall tires?